 Wind-Solar Hybrid Renewable Energy Generation

-In an exciting first for Caritas, and in response to findings from our 2014 Foundational Oceania Environment Report, we are partnering with Dunedin-based firm, Powerhouse Wind to set up a wind and solar power supply for installation at the Bishop Koete Rural Training Centre in Solomon Islands.
+In an exciting first for Caritas, and in response to findings from our 2014 Foundational Oceania Environment Report, we have partnered with Dunedin-based firm, Powerhouse Wind to set up a wind and solar power supply for the Bishop Koete Rural Training Centre in Solomon Islands.
 Powerhouse Wind have developed an innovative, single-blade wind turbine.

-A successful renewable energy solution will not only have environmental benefits, but will also help local schools, training centres, clinics and communities reduce the very high prices they currently spend on diesel generators.
+A successful renewable energy solution will not only have environmental benefits, but will also help local schools, training centres, clinics and communities reduce the very high prices they currently spend on diesel.

 Mufti Mania fundraising for Catholic Primary School in Gizo, Solomon Islands

 Each year Caritas in partnership with the New Zealand Catholic Primary Principals' Association (NZCPPA) run a Mufti Mania day across all our New Zealand Catholic Primary Schools to raise funds for young people’s education in the Pacific.
 In 2016 we raised funds for the St John Bosco Primary in Gizo Diocese, Western Province.
 Funds will be used to construct new toilets and other building repairs.

 El Nino (2015/2016) Water Shortage Mitigation - Dioceses of Auki and Gizo